 Base Ingredients:

-- 1 butternut squash, peeled, seeds scooped and cubed (about 3 cups)
+- 1 butternut squash, peeled, seeds scooped and cubed (OR 3 cups of store-bought butternut squash cubes)

 Garlic Sage: